ErisonBarros/ErisonBarros/README.md

 |-------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

 # About me

-I'm a {Master in Geodetic Sciences and Geoinformation Technologies Cartographer Engineer, Building Technician} developer and Geospatial data science Research  and Topograph and Adjustment of Observations.
+**I'm a Master in Geodetic Sciences and Geoinformation Technologies Cartographer Engineer, Building Technician developer and Geospatial data science Research  and Topograph and Adjustment of Observations.**
+---
 I am a master in Geodetic Sciences and Geoinformation Technologies from the Federal University of Pernambuco (2011) UFPE.He has a degree in Cartographic Engineering from the Federal University of Pernambuco (2007) UFPE.
 Medium Level Technical Education in Buildings by CEFET-PE (IFPE), Specialization in Auditing, Evaluation and Expertise of Engineering (2014) by IPOG.
 PhD in progress in Civil Engineering at the Federal University of Pernambuco, in the concentration area: Transportation and Management of Urban Infrastructure.
 Currently hold the position of Assistant Professor in the Department of Cartographic Engineering (Decart) at the Federal University of Pernambuco - UFPE; He was Coordinating Inspector of the Regional Council of Engineering and Agronomy of Pernambuco in Carpina-PE (2009-2017).
 He was substitute professor in the Department of Cartographic Engineering at the Federal University of Pernambuco - UFPE.
 He has been a Technician in Agrarian Reform and Development for the National Institute of Colonization and Agrarian Reform INCRA in the Superintendence of the state of Pernambuco SR 03 (PE).
 He served as Vice President of the Rural Property Certification Committee of the Pernambuco Regional Superintendency SR03 (PE).
 He was a member of the Test and Approval Team of the Land Management System - SIGEF.
 Member of the WG System of Automated Certification of Rural Properties.
 Substitute Professor at the Department of Cartographic Engineering of UFPE.

 ## Areas of Interest